top of page

 The 43-Day Difference: Understanding MLB Pension Vesting and Why Every Day Counts.

 Most MLB players know the number six.
 Six years of service time gets you to free agency.
 That number gets talked about constantly.
 Agents track it.
 Teams manipulate it.
 Players build their entire early career around it.
 The number that doesn't get nearly enough attention is 43.
-Forty-three days of MLB service time is the threshold that determines whether a player walks away from professional baseball with a pension benefit for the rest of his life, or walks away with nothin
+Forty-three days of MLB service time is the threshold that determines whether a player walks away from professional baseball with a pension benefit for the rest of his life, or walks away with nothing.

 Scott Morrison